mcckyle/the-countdown/README.md

 ## 🎯 Overview

 The Countdown app provides a simple, modern interface that updates in real time as you approach a meaningful seasonal date.
-Originally created for Thanksgiving, the project is structured to support effortless transitions into other themes — such as Christmas, New Year, or any special occasion.
+Originally created for Halloween, the project is structured to support effortless transitions into other themes - such as Thanksgiving, Christmas, New Year, or any special occasion.

 ## ✨ Features